mhruz/ChaLearn-SLR/README.md

 ### key_frame_extractor.py
 Extract key-frames from sign videos.
 A key-frame is a frame with minimal movement both globally and locally.
-We extract _N_ frames with, which is a parameter of the script.
+We extract _N_ frames, which is a parameter of the script.
 We repeat an algorithm until the desired number of frames is extracted.
-We compute global movement magnitude from OpenPose joints as an absolute value of _x, y_ differences of positions.
+We compute global movement magnitude from OpenPose joints as a norm of _x, y_ differences of positions.
 We find the minimum value, set +/- 3 frames to np.inf and repeat.

 `python key_frame_extractor.py /home/data/train_json_keypoints-raw.h5 16 /home/data/key_frames_16.h5`